binder-badge/binder-badge.github.io/src/content/docs/headscale/derp-server.md

   proxy:
     external: true
 ```
 - You will need to expose the ports 80 and 443.
-You may need to go to your server provider's firewall to open the port as well as on the server itself.
+You may need to go to your server provider's firewall to open the port on their side as well as on the server itself.
 - Port 81 will also have to be exposed for NPM+'s admin panel.
 You can setup the panel behind a domain or subdomain and not need to expose port 81.

 5. Create a Docker network for NPM+